middlestate/Cellar-Door-netlify-gatsby/src/pages/index.md

     We are a hub of creative energy pushing the boundaries of collaboration in food, music, and art.
-Not afraid to explore new territories and shine the light on creators of all kinds - we are here to celebrate our community with you. | We are open for breakfast and lunch Tuesday through Friday starting at 8:00 AM and Saturdays at 3:00 PM.
-Available for dine-in, take-out, or delivery through Grubhub app!
+Not afraid to explore new territories and shine the light on creators of all kinds - we are here to celebrate our community with you. |

+    We are open for dinner from Tuesday through Saturday starting at 6:00 PM.
 ---